L3viathan/OIL/README.md

   three values (A, B, C), and put the cell sequence that starts at cell A and is B cells long into cell C.
-- `call` (14): Call an external OIL script: Advance the head, read in the file name (relative to the working directory).
+- `call` (14): Call an external OIL script: Advance the head, read in the file name (relative to the working directory, or, if the file doesn't exist, relative to the location of the standard library).
 Advance the head again, read in the starting location of that script to write to.
 Advance the head again, read in the starting location of that script to read from.
 Then, a subinterpreter is started with that script.
 Anytime it would print something, it instead writes it to the main interpreter's writing location (advancing automatically).
 Anytime it would expect user input, it instead reads it from the next cell in the reading location.
 Effectively, this acts as a way to define something like functions.
 - `random` (15): Fill a given cell with a random value: First read the cell address, then an inclusive upper bound.
 Fill the cell with a pseudorandom number between 0 and that number.
 If the upper bound is negative, this is a